-All recommended applicants will be required to undertake a national criminal history check and certain apprehended violence order checks before an offer of employment will be made.
+All recommended applicants will be required to undertake a national criminal history check.
+Some positions will also require NDIS screening.

 All information gained through employment screening will be treated with the utmost confidentiality by Council and will be held in a secure file, which can be accessed only by the Human Resources Section.
 Council will bear the cost of these checks.